-See Note 9, Related-Party Agreements, of the "Notes to Unaudited Condensed Consolidated Financial Statements" that appears in Item 1.
-"Financial Statements" of this Quarterly Report on Form 10-Q for a more detailed discussion regarding our related-party agreements.
+See Note 9, Related-Party Debt, and Note 10, Related-Party Agreements, of the "Notes to Unaudited Condensed Consolidated Financial Statements" that appear in Item 1.
+"Financial Statements" of this Quarterly Report on Form 10-Q for more detailed discussions of our related-party agreements.